Dean Sicking: Early life and education

 Born in Muenster, Texas, Sicking received his Bachelors of Science in Mechanical Engineering and Masters of Science and Doctorate of Philosophy in Civil Engineering from Texas A&M.

 Career

-Beginning at Texas A&M, transitioning to the University of Nebraska-Lincoln, and now at the University of Alabama at Birmingham, Sicking has devoted his professional career to the application of energy management principles to reduce the risk of serious injury and death on the nation's highways, race tracks, and more recently on football fields and ice rinks.

 Inventions

 Sicking holds 30 patents, the five most significant of which are: the first energy absorbing guardrail terminal, the first crash cushion without sacrificial energy absorbents, the first guardrail capable of containing large SUV's, a trailer mounted impact attenuator, and NASCAR's Steel and Foam Energy Reduction (SAFER) barrier.
 These technologies have revolutionized their respective markets.
 They have been adopted around the globe and produced major reductions in the number of serious injuries and fatalities along highways and race tracks.

-Sicking's innovations have produced more than $1.3 billion in sales and have prevented thousands of serious injuries and fatalities.

-Furthermore, Sicking has been principal or co-principal investigator on research projects with total extramural funding in excess of $30 million.
+Sicking has been principal or co-principal investigator on research projects with total extramural funding in excess of $30 million.
 He has authored or co-authored more than 200 technical reports, more than 70 refereed journal papers and 7 books.
-Additionally, Sicking has developed functional performance standards for a number of different impact attenuation systems, including developing nationally accepted performance standards for roadside safety features.
-Sicking is in the final stages of development for safer hockey boards and a football helmet that can decouple rotation of the helmet from rotation of the head.